-I had ‘recced’ the site, studying the exterior on a number of occasions (okay I was looking for the best way in).
+I had 'recced' the site, studying the exterior on a number of occasions (okay I was looking for the best way in).
 I was intrigued by the fact that beyond the blue shuttering, lay this once vibrant, now sadly condemned building.
-Coffee was drunk, I paced, attracted the suspicion of many a passer by as I set my camera up making images of seemingly nothing that caused more than the odd furrowed brow.
-It appears that these days if you stand still for too long you ‘worry’ people.
+Coffee was drunk, I paced, attracted the suspicion of many a passerby as I set my camera up making images of seemingly nothing that caused more than the odd furrowed brow.
+It appears that these days if you stand still for too long you 'worry' people.

 Then suddenly there was activity, the hardhats and hi-vis vests began to multiply, the pigeon coo was replaced by the increasing hum of jackhammers and thumping diesel engines.
-As the pendulous wrecking balls began to sway, the cinema, that missed opportunity and a ‘project’ that would remain unfinished, were heavy on my mind.
+As the pendulous wrecking balls began to sway, the cinema, that missed opportunity and a 'project' that would remain unfinished, was heavy on my mind.
 The finality of it all was starting to feel a little like an unwelcome metaphor for other ideas that had come and duly gone in my life.

 The images I did come away with were made on one of these 'planning' days.
 Very much on the outside looking in.
 Blue was very much the dominant colour.
 It remains that way.
 A colourful reminder to seize opportunities, to knock down doors, to not be afraid of what lies on the other side of the hoardings.